How To Plan An Indian Wedding in the Pacific Northwest

 The Allison Inn & Spa - All in one spot for accommodations, luxury spa, wine tasting, restaurant and bar with ingredients from the garden.

-Maysara - Perhaps, you plan the Welcome dinner and Sangeet at The Bindery and plan your wedding ceremony and reception at Maysara, also located in McMinnville.
-Maysara is a bio-dynamic vineyard on 500 acres, breathtaking views and a stunning cool cellar where dinner receptions are held.
+Maysara - Iranian immigrants, Moe and Flora Momtazi, are owners of Maysara Vineyards, a bio-dynamic vineyard on 500 acres, breathtaking views and a stunning cool cellar where dinner receptions are held.
 One of the iconic moments at this estate vineyard is when they open the doors to the cellar, it’s sure to wow your guests!
-Check out this wedding and dream with us baby!
+Check out this wedding and dream with us!

 THE COLUMBIA RIVER GORGE: